xE1H/libmodal/README.md

 - Code structure should be similar between folders.
 - Use a common set of gRPC primitives (retries, deadlines) and exceptions.
 - Complex types like streams must behave as close as possible.
+- Timeouts should use milliseconds in TypeScript, and `time.Duration` in Go.

 ## License